Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 - The Explorer of the Onboarding team has also been expanded to find the model in the team’s files.

 - The model can be found in a subfolder of the Sent To Me folder.
 The subfolder has the username/email address of the user/team who shared access to the model.
-Note that next to the model’s name there is also a round icon with arrow inside it to indicate that this is a shared model, it shows the “This database is shared with you” text when hovering over the icon too.
+Note that next to the model’s name there is also a round icon with arrow inside it to indicate that this is a shared model, which shows the “This database is shared with you” text when hovering over the icon too.

 Now that the Onboarding team has access to this model, they can share it with other users/teams too: they can either send a copy of it or share access, but they cannot transfer ownership as they are not the model’s owner.